ibm-cloud-docs/codeengine/deploy.md

 For more information about defining environment variables, see [Working with environment variables](/docs/codeengine?topic=codeengine-envvar).

-### Creating and running your app using secrets and configmaps
+### Creating and running your app when using secrets and configmaps
 {: #app-option-secconfigmap}

 In {{site.data.keyword.codeengineshort}}, secrets and configmaps can be consumed by your application by using environment variables.